skip to main content

 Plate Marks

 Small 'B' plate mark set in design.
-Front of Scottish British Linen £5, 'enlarged'
+Front of Scottish British Linen £5. enlarged

 Small 'F' plate mark set in border.
-Back of Scottish British Linen £5, 'enlarged'
+Back of Scottish British Linen £5. enlarged

 The cotton fibres you see in the paper are added as a security device.

-Plate Marks are also found on £1, £10, £20 and £100 British Linen banknotes,
+Plate Marks are also found on £1, £10, £20 and £100 British Linen banknotes and many other Scottish banknotes, Irish banknotes and 1940's Isle of Man banknotes.
+Waterlow & Sons printers was the main implementer of these markings.

 Also See Part Two